aquietone/boxhud/README.md

 - Left click -- Brings the character to the foreground with `/dex toonname /foreground`.
 - Right click -- Opens a context menu with some helpful buttons specific to the selected toon.
 Also includes a `Send Command` text input which will do `/dex toonname <text input>`

-These button actions are more just to play around with the capabilities we have now with an interactive window like this.
+These button actions are more just to play around with the capabilities provided by lua and ImGui.

 Example: